joduplessis/noom-tools/README.md

 ## What this isn't (or doesn't have)

-- GraphQL
+- GraphQL based
-- Styled Components or Emotion
+- Styled Components/Emotion based
 - A finished & complete product
 - An unopinionated approach (sorry!)